raghebbenhamouda/CloudCertNotes/README.md

         - For encrypt/decrypt and sign/verify
         - Used for outside-AWS encryption
 - CMK can't be retrieved by the user and is always managed by AWS
-- Up to 4KB of data per API call
+- **Up to 4KB of data per API call**
 - KMS keys are region-bound
+- Copying Snapshots across accounts by **attaching a KMS Key Policy to authorize cross-account access**
 - To copy KMS-Encrypted data, make a snapshot and transfer the encrypted snapshot specifying a new KMS key
 - When attaching KMS Key policies to Snapshots, you need to specify authorization for cross-account access
 - Key policies